cronical/budget_dance/docs/sheets/other_actl.md

 ## Manually input actual items

 Mostly values needed for tax calcs.
 A number of entries are needed to determine taxes.
 When easiest, these are input on this table: `tbl_manual_actl`.
-A Moneydance report `W2-exclusions` extracts the amounts that can be excluded from the W2s.
+A Moneydance report `W2-exclusions` provides the amounts that can be excluded from the W2s.
 This relies on the Pre-tax and pre-tax tags.
 These should be input manually.

 Computes the actual 401K contributions to post to the iande tab.